About our Central Virginia Bed and Breakfast

 During the process of exploring their options, the Hasbroucks found several good books on innkeeping.
 Next, they took a several workshops, each one advancing their knowledge beginning with an online course, followed by a workshop in West Virginia and finally a more advanced course in New Jersey.
 Subsequently, this helped in taking their search for a property to a higher level.
 In the meantime, Christine began preparing dishes to share with her co-workers in an effort to find ideal breakfast meals.

-September 2017 marked the Hasbroucks ten year anniversary as innkeepers.
+September 2019 marked the Hasbroucks twelve year anniversary as innkeepers.
 Their hospitality spirit continues with greeting guests upon arrival, directing them to Blackstone and surrounding area restaurants, businesses, activities and attractions.

 Jim’s coffee roasting hobby supplies the Inn with coffees from around the world.
 A new offering of en suite breakfast service is gaining popularity with guests who want a special treat in the King Suite, complete with flowers, table linen service, mimosas, and 2 course breakfast.
 Guests with dietary requirements can be assured that every reasonable effort will be made to accommodate their needs.

 Some of the newer activities at The Grey Swan include becoming FEMA qualified to meet the requirements of traveling government employees, obtaining a Virginia ABC license with the offering of a selection of Virginia wines, acquiring electric vehicle chargers for their guests, and offering courtesy transportation for guests flying into the local airfield (Allen C Perkinson Airport.
 The 13 year anniversary celebrates a Baker’s Dozen of years dedicated to service.